Abraham12611/thedevarena-web/app/blog/content/top-10-SEO-strategies.md

 ## 4. **Optimize for Featured Snippets**

 Developers often rely on featured snippets for quick solutions.
-Structure your content to answer common questions directly:

-- Use clear headings like "What is Kubernetes?" or "How to configure NGINX."
-- Provide concise, step-by-step instructions.
-- Include formatted lists, tables, or definitions.
+Structure your content to answer common questions directly.
+Use clear headings like "What is Kubernetes?" or "How to configure NGINX."
+Provide concise, step-by-step instructions.
+Include formatted lists, tables, or definitions.

 ---